formal-methods-mpi/Workshop.jl/docs/src/index.md

 ### During the workshop

-We will focus on setting up your Julia environment, working with Julia in Visual Studio Code (VSCode) and the terminal.
+We will focus on what sets Julia apart from other programming languages working hands-on with Julia in Visual Studio Code (VSCode) and the terminal.
 Through hands-on activities, you'll gain practical experience to reinforce your understanding of the concepts.

 ### Post-workshop exploration